Clive Everton: Writing and television

 In 2009, it was announced that Everton would effectively lose his position as the BBC's primary snooker commentator; he did not commentate on the Masters, and only commentated on the World Championship until the quarter-final stages.
-This has variously been attributed to his criticism of the game's governing body, World Snooker, his age and old-fashioned style, and his lack of fame relative to the former players on the BBC's commentary roster.
+This was variously attributed to his criticism of the game's governing body, World Snooker, his age and old-fashioned style, and his lack of fame relative to the former players on the BBC's commentary roster.
 Everton commented, "I'm hurt and angry, because I find the reasons presented to me incomprehensible."

 During the 2009–10 season, Everton's role at the BBC was reduced still further.
 He only commentated on two matches during the Grand Prix, and was not heard at all during the Masters.
 He commentated on days one to four of the 2010 World Snooker Championship and was heard again on day six, but that was his final commentary work of the tournament.
 According to Everton, the understanding for the 2010–11 season was that he would commentate if Steve Davis and Ken Doherty were not available due to them still participating in particular tournaments.
-He claims that he was offered four days' work at the 2011 World Snooker Championship, but that this was rescinded when Stephen Hendry was eliminated from the competition and became available for commentary.
+Everton said that he was offered four days' work at the 2011 World Snooker Championship, but that this was rescinded when Stephen Hendry was eliminated from the competition and became available for commentary.
 Everton was later told that his work for the following season would depend on Hendry's availability, and decided that this was the end of his relationship with the BBC.
-Since his departure from the BBC, Everton has continued commentating for ITV.
+After his departure from the BBC, Everton continued commentating for ITV until the Champion of Champions tournament in November 2019.

 In the September 2022 issue of Snooker Scene, Everton announced that he would not be continuing as editor.

-Personal life
+From November 2022, Snooker Scene was revived under the ownership of Curtis Sport.
+Everton continued to work for the magazine as an editorial consultant, also contributing feature articles and reports on billiards events.

+Personal life, illness and death

+Everton married Valerie (née Teasdale) in 1961 and they had four daughters and a son.